amodmulay/staxmpa/README.md

 - **Rendering Logic**:
     - It receives `regions` and `topics` as props.
     - It calculates the positions of the concentric circles based on the number of regions.
-    - It maps each topic to coordinates within its assigned region using trigonometry (`Math.cos`, `Math.sin`) based on the topic's `angle` and `magnitude`.
+    - It maps each topic to coordinates within its assigned region using trigonometry (`Math.cos`, `Math.sin`).
 - **Interactivity**:
-    - It uses `react-draggable` to allow each topic (rendered as a `<g>` element) to be moved.
+    - It uses `react-draggable` to allow each topic to be moved.
     - The `handleDragStop` function calculates the topic's new distance from the center to determine its new region and calls the `onTopicPositionChange` prop to update the state in the parent `RadarPage`.

-### `src/components/lexigen/TopicForm.tsx`
+### `src/components/lexigen/Sidebar.tsx` & `RadarControls.tsx`

-A form for adding new topics to the radar.

-- **Technology**: Built with `react-hook-form` for state management and `zod` for schema-based validation.
-- **Functionality**:
-    - Takes the list of `regions` as a prop to populate the dropdown.
-    - On submission, it calls the `onAddTopic` function (passed from `RadarPage`) with the new topic's name and selected region ID.
-    - It retains the last selected region after submission for a smoother user experience.
+These components work together to create the configuration panel.
+- **`Sidebar`**: A simple container component that provides the consistent styling for the right-hand panel.
+- **`RadarControls`**: This component houses the user controls.
+It uses a tabbed interface to switch between the `TopicForm` (for adding new items) and the "Configure" panel, which includes the `ThemeSelector`, radar size slider, and region editors.
+This consolidation saves significant screen space.

 ### `src/components/lexigen/TopicList.tsx`